When and where | Rules and FAQs | How to use | Park and Ride | Future lanes | Contact us

 Hybrid rules on Interstates 95/395:

-PLEASE NOTE: Hybrid rules on I-95 will soon change as the HOV lanes are being converted and new lanes are being constructed to create 27 miles of tolled express lanes between Route 610 in Stafford County and Edsall Road in Fairfax County.
+PLEASE NOTE: Hybrid rules on I-95 will soon change as the HOV lanes are being converted and new lanes are being constructed to create 27 miles of high occupancy toll (express) lanes between Route 610 in Stafford County and Edsall Road in Fairfax County.
 Scheduled completion is early 2015.
 Visit www.95expresslanes.com for details on what hybrid vehicle drivers need to know and how to prepare to use the 95 Express Lanes

 Until the I-95 Express Lanes open